-Spinal cord damage cannot be completely cured mainly because the spinal cord, unlike other body parts, cannot repair itself.
-However, there are different treatments that can reduce the pain, prevent further injury, and enable people with spinal cord injury to return to an active life.
+We don’t have a cure for spinal cord damage yet.
+The fact is, unlike other body parts, the spinal cord cannot repair itself.
+However, treatments do exist.
+These can help reduce the pain, prevent further injury, and enable people with spinal cord injury to return to an active life.

-Although there is no way to reverse damage to the spinal cord, researchers are continually working on new treatments, that may promote nerve cell regeneration or improve the function of the nerves that remain after a spinal cord injury.
+Although there is no way to reverse damage to the spinal cord, researchers are working on new treatments that may promote nerve cell regeneration or improve the function of the nerves that remain intact after a spinal cord injury.

-Paraplegia means losing control of movement and sensation from the waist down.
-So, people with paraplegia can fully use their hands and arms.
-In the US, it is estimated that approximately 46% of individuals suffering from a spinal cord injury have paraplegia.
-Paraplegia is most often the result of traumatic injury to the spinal cord or of a congenital condition such as spina bifida, which affects the neural elements of the spinal canal.
-The area of the spinal cord that is affected in case of paraplegia is either the thoracic, lumbar, or sacral region.
+Spinal cord injuries take different forms.
+Paraplegia is paralysis from the waist down.
+That means, people with paraplegia can use their hands and arms.
+In the US, it is estimated that 46% of people suffering from a spinal cord injury have paraplegia.
+Paraplegia is most often the result of traumatic injury to the spinal cord.
+It can also be the result of a congenital condition such as spina bifida.
+The area of the spinal cord that is affected with paraplegia is the thoracic, lumbar, or sacral region.

 Some spinal cord injury treatments include: